GrayWolf64/mdlstream/README.md

 # Attention

-1. `mdlstream` currently doesn't check if the specified file already exists on server
+`mdlstream` currently doesn't check if the specified file already exists on server.
-2. You may not use this lib(`mdlstream.lua`) if you *include this file and remove its boilerplate*; You may not use snippets from this lib if you don't include their original authors
-3. You may ask for permission if you would like to use this lib in non-free projects(addons)
-4. No warranty